-Testing the Control Functions Step Seven --- Operational test of control functions - Test button = The One Stage Boiler & DHW Control 251 has a Test button which can be used to test all of the main control functions at any time.
-When the control is initially powered-up, or when the Test button is pushed, the control automatically runs through the following test procedure.
-If a fault is detected, some of the indicator lights will flash an Error Message.
+Testing the Control Functions Step Seven -- Operational test of control functions - Test button The Four Stage Boiler Control 254 has a Test button which can be used to test all of the main control functions at any time.
+When the control is initially powered-up or when the Test button is pushed, the control automatically runs through the following test procedure.
+Whenever a fault is detected, some of the indicator lights will flash an Error Message.
 These Error Messages are listed on page 11.

-All lights on - On power-up, and at the start of each test routine, all of the red status lights are switched on for approximately 5 seconds.
+All red lights on - On power-up, and at the start of each test routine, all of the red status lights are switched on for approximately 5 seconds.
 During this time the control searches for sensor faults and, if no faults are found, proceeds to the next step.
 If a sensor fault exists, the control exits the test routine and indicates the fault by flashing some of the lights in an error message.
 These Error Messages are listed on page 11.

-Power light on - Test light on - The control turns on the system pump for 10 seconds and:

-(a) - cycles to the next step.

-OR (b) - During the 10 seconds, if there is a Heat Demand or DHW Demand signal, and the Test button is pressed; the test routine will be halted, the "Test" light will flash, and the control will be held in a pause mode for 5 minutes.
-During the 5 minutes, the pump will remain on.
-After the 5 minutes, the control will automatically exit the test routine and return to normal operating mode.
-If there is no Heat Demand or DHW Demand, the control will not allow a pause and will cycle to the next step of the test routine.
-Pushing the Test button during the 5 minute pause will allow the control to cycle to the next step of the test routine.
+Power light on - Test light on - System Pump light on - The control turns on the system pump for 10 seconds and: (a) - proceeds to the next step, OR (b) - During the 10 seconds, if there is a Heat Demand or Setpoint Demand signal and the Test button is pressed, the test routine will be halted, the "Test" light will flash, and the control will be held in a pause mode for up to 5 minutes.
+During the 5 minutes, the System pump will remain on.
+After the 5 minutes, the control will automatically exit the test routine and enter the normal operating mode.
+If there is no Heat Demand, the control will not allow a pause and will proceed to the next step of the test routine.
+Pushing the Test button during the 5 minute pause will allow the control to proceed to the next step of the test routine immediately.